oracle/python-oracledb/doc/src/user_guide/appendix_c.rst

   containing the file, or set :attr:`defaults.config_dir`, or set the ``config_dir`` parameter when connecting.

-  Only python-oracledb Thick mode will read ``sqlnet.ora`` files.
+  Only python-oracledb Thick mode will read :ref:`sqlnet.ora <optnetfiles>` files.
 The Thin mode lets equivalent properties be set in the application when connecting.

-  Configuration files in a "default" location such as the Instant Client ``network/admin/`` subdirectory, in ``$ORACLE_HOME/network/admin/``, or in ``$ORACLE_BASE/homes/XYZ/network/admin/`` (in a read-only Oracle Database home) is not automatically loaded in Thin mode.
-Default locations are automatically searched by Thick mode.
+  Configuration files in a "default" location such as the Instant Client ``network/admin/`` subdirectory, in ``$ORACLE_HOME/network/admin/``, or in ``$ORACLE_BASE/homes/XYZ/network/admin/`` (in a read-only Oracle Database home) are not automatically loaded in Thin mode.
+Default locations are only automatically searched in Thick mode.

-- To use the python-oracledb Thin mode in an ORACLE_HOME database installation environment, you use an explicit connection string since the ``ORACLE_SID``, ``TWO_TASK`` and ``LOCAL`` environment variables are not used.
+- To use the python-oracledb Thin mode in an ORACLE_HOME database installation environment, you must use an explicit connection string since the ``ORACLE_SID``, ``TWO_TASK``, and ``LOCAL`` environment variables are not used.
 They are used in Thick mode.

 - This is a major release so some previously deprecated features are no longer available.
 See :ref:`deprecations`.